zradmila/dependencies/README.md

 * [1] Use [hadolint](https://hadolint.github.io/hadolint/) and remove as many reported warnings as possible.
 * [0.5] Add relevant [labels](https://docs.docker.com/engine/reference/builder/#label), e.g. maintainer, version, etc. ([hint](https://medium.com/@chamilad/lets-make-your-docker-image-better-than-90-of-existing-ones-8b1e5de950d))

+## Dockerfile creation
-In a text editor, I created a Dockerfile with all command that should be run to install required packages.
+In a text editor, I created a Dockerfile with all commands that should be run to install required packages.
 ```
 FROM ubuntu